camunda-community-hub/process-execution-automator/README.md

 A combinaison of "DEPLOYPROCESS", "WARMINGUP","CREATION","SERVICETASK"", "USERTASK", for example "WARMINUP|CREATION|USERTASK"

 SERVICETASK is running in combination with the filterService value.
-The application runs only these role.
+The application runs only these roles.
 Doing that, in a cluster, it's possible to start 10 pods running the creation and 5 pods running specific service tasks.

 ## main information